JonBohlin/MinLinMo/Windows/ReadMe.md

 These instructions were first encountered here: https://solarianprogrammer.com/2020/01/26/getting-started-gsl-gnu-scientific-library-windows-macos-linux/#gsl_installation_windows

-After compilation, to run the executable file make sure gsl.dll and gslcblas.dll are in the same directory.
+After compilation, or to run the included executable file (GSL does not need to be installed), make sure gsl.dll and gslcblas.dll are in the same directory.